heptarch/heptarch.github.io/drafts/rbl2.md

 distributed fashion, like open source software development, and I wish that were true.
 But the more I reflect on, and observe, how great research is done, the more essential the component of immersion and near-continual focus appear.
+You can patch a bug or smash out a feature request after hours; the require quanta of effort are small enough.
+But you are unlikely to invent the transistor in your free time.